RivaD2/personal/vanilla-to-react-features/README.md

 **Roadblocks I hit:**

 - I have six images and if I clicked on the right button to increment, I would reach the end of the slides at the 6th image.
 If I clicked on the left button, I should've seen the last image in the Carousel.
 This worked fine and dandy if I was incrementing.
 However, when I started on the first image for the second run through, clicking the left button to decrement, the last image in the Carousel was **NOT** the same!
 The image at that index is no longer the same image that was there prior, the order was off.
-  - Solution/Fix:
+  - Solution/Fix: Added in `useEffect` hook, called `setSlidePosition()` and added `activeSlideIndex` as dependency.
+Before I was calling it in the click handler after calling `setActiveSlideIndex` with the new index.
+At some point in time React will update the index (state), but not immediately.
+This was causing the above symptoms because I was not taking into account the `setActiveSlideIndex` is asynchronous.

 - Another obstacle I faced was when I first attempted to click on the arrow right button.Upon first click of the button, nothing happened.
 On the second click, success!
 I was able to cycle through images.
 Why would I not be able to move the track on first click?
-  - Solution/Fix:
+  - Solution/Fix: This fix was the same as above.
+This was a symptom of the same problem.
+The displayed slide was always off by one because `activeSlideIndex` is not immediately updated.

 **Scalability:** This approach can work for now since I want to show only 6 images (but I can show any amount passed in as props) and to understand a bit more how the carousel can be built.
 Using other techniques and approaches such as virtualization in React, I could scale this better.

-### Process for Accordion :
+### Process for Accordion:

 What is an accordion?
 I am paraphrasing [sliderevolution.com](sliderevolution.com) when I say that accordions are really a set of horizontally or vertically stacked headings that display collapsible items/panels.
 Each panel contains a section of content.